Resilience at Work: 19 Ways to Improve Resilience in The Workplace and Prevent Burnout

 Think if you are neglecting other aspects of your life – time with family and friends, time for leisure activities, etc.

-Becoming aware of the imbalance is the first step to take action.
+Becoming aware of the imbalance is the first step to taking action.

 Here are a few ways to disconnect and leave work behind: